Luang Prabang: Lan Xang

-In 1707, Lan Xang fell apart because of a dynastic struggle and Luang Prabang became the capital of the independent Kingdom of Luang Phrabang.
+In 1707, Lan Xang fell apart because of a dynastic struggle and Luang Prabang became the capital of the Kingdom of Luang Phrabang.
 When France annexed Laos, the French recognised Luang Prabang as the royal residence of Laos.
 Eventually, the ruler of Luang Prabang became synonymous with the figurehead of Laos.
 When Laos achieved independence, the king of Luang Prabang, Sisavang Vong, became the head of state of the Kingdom of Laos.